His Highness Sheikh Ahmed Bin Mohammed Bin Rashid Al Maktoum Opens The 50Th Edition Of Arab Health

-(MENAFN- Dubai PR Network) His Highness sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy ruler of Dubai and Chairman of Dubai media Council opens the landmark 50th edition of Arab Health, the largest and most important healthcare event in the Middle East

-Dubai, United Arab Emirates, 27 January 2025 : His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai and Chairman of Dubai Media Council, officially opened the 2025 Arab health exhibition and congress today, Monday, 27 January.
+His Highness sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy ruler of Dubai and Chairman of Dubai media Council, officially opened the 2025 Arab health exhibition and congress today, Monday, 27 January.

 Since its inception in 1975 with just over 40 exhibitors, Arab Health has evolved into a globally renowned event at the forefront of the healthcare industry.
 Focused initially on showcasing medical products, the exhibition has consistently grown to encompass everything that healthcare has to offer, reaching its largest-ever scale last year in terms of exhibition space.
 This year, the landmark edition promises to surpass previous records, featuring leading global healthcare exhibitors unveiling the latest innovations and technologies that are transforming the industry.